ruby-processing/ruby-processing.github.io/_java/JRubyArt_propane.md

-The illegal reflective access warnings warnings re-jogl remain.
+The illegal reflective access warnings warnings re-jogl can be suppressed, but will disappear with jogl-2.4.0.